 Back to Top of List

-Large catrina statue in La Villita in San Antonio, Texas.
+Large catrina statue in La Villita in San Antonio at dusk with a large building in the backround

 Catch one of the largest catrinas in the country at Maverick Plaza in La Villita Historic Arts Village.